Mollyraeprice/Election_Analysis/README.md

 This total was found simply by counting the amount of rows in the dataset, election_results.csv.

-2. A complete list of canidates who recieved votes and the amount and percentage of votes each candidate won:
+2. A complete list of candidates who recieved votes and the amount and percentage of votes each candidate won:

 ![Screen Shot 2022-03-14 at 7 09 17 PM](https://user-images.githubusercontent.com/98489681/158275361-dbbf1407-470f-47e7-89f0-138dcb4133b1.png)